dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/data/overview.md

 ### Consumers of data binding interfaces

 The following sections describe two groups of interface objects.
-The first group of interfaces are implemented on data sources by data source authors.
+The first group of interface is implemented on data sources by data source authors.
 The data source consumers such as the Windows Forms controls or components implements these interfaces.
-The second group of interfaces are designed to use by component authors.
+The second group of interface is designed to use by component authors.
 Component authors use these interfaces when they're creating a component that supports data binding to be consumed by the Windows Forms data binding engine.
 You can implement these interfaces within classes associated with your form to enable data binding.
 Each case presents a class that implements an interface that enables interaction with data.
 Visual Studio rapid application development (RAD) data design experience tools already take advantage of this functionality.

 #### Interfaces for implementation by data source authors